Img 1 Cat flea pupa without a cocoon (naked pupa).

 Naked pupae are pupae which develop without a cocoon.
-The cocoon isn’t necessary for survival and successful metamorphosis.
-Naked pupae develop when larvae can’t find a vertical surface to attach silk threads to, or when newly formed cocoons are shaken, which forces larvae to abandon their structures.
+The cocoon isn’t necessary for survival and metamorphosis.
+Naked pupae develop when larvae can’t find a vertical surface to attach silk threads to.
+And, when newly formed cocoons are shaken, it forces larvae to abandon the structures.

 What are Naked Pupae?

-Most fleas pupate within a cocoon.
-However, some develop without cocoons and are called “naked pupae”.
+Most fleas pupate inside of a cocoon Img 2.
+However, some develop without cocoons and are called naked pupae.

 Naked Pupae vs Cocooned Pupae